CheckSystem

 check_pdh

 Check the value of a performance (PDH) counter on the local or remote system.
-The counters can also be added and polled periodcally to get average values.
+The counters can also be added and polled periodically to get average values.
 Performance Log Users group membership is required to check performance counters.

 Sample Commands